Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Other Supported Technologies

 Aside from the supported image resolution, there are several other video and audio technologies that you should check that your switch will support.
+These include:

 Depending on your external devices, you may not need all of these – but give it a little thought before making your purchase.